 - Always store in the freezer, and store in the freezer for up to 6 months.

 - Want to skip the double boiler option?
-You can also melt the chocolate in the microwave at 2-minute intervals until melted, one bar at a time.
+You can also melt the chocolate in the microwave at 30-SECOND intervals until melted, one bar at a time.

-- To thin chocolate mixture and make it more dippable add coconut oil and 1 tsp. intervals and up to 2 tbsp for the whole chocolate batch.
+- To thin chocolate mixture and make it more dippable add coconut oil and 1 tsp. intervals and up to 2 tablespoon for the whole chocolate batch.

 - Allergic to coconut?
 Use Ghee instead.